Geeks-Solutions/ex_metrc/README.md

 # ex_metrc
 ExMetrc is a library that serves to integrate Metrc API to the project.

+Currently, only `California`'s endpoint is supported.
+You are free to open an issue to request the support of a different state.

 To use the library:
 1. This library is dependant on Oban and Hammer, so you will need to import them and configure them for the library to function properly.
 ```elixir